-The values, associated with constants of a particular enumerated type by default are the indices in the list of constants of this type, i.e. numbers from 0 to the number of constants in the type less 1.
-In this way, if we consider the example with the enumeration type for the week days, used in the previous subsection, the constant Mon is associated with the numerical value 0, the constant Tue with the integer value 1, Wed – with 2, etc.
+The values associated with constants of a particular enumerated type by default are the indices of the list of constants of this type, i.e. numbers from 0 to the number of constants in the type minus 1.
+The constant Mon is associated with the integer value 0, the constant Tue with 1, Wed – with 2, etc.